 Self-nominations will be accepted; however, the nominee must provide additional documentation from a person that supports the nomination such as a lecturer, sports coach, elder or supervisor.

-There will be four student categories and three staff categories.
+There will be five student categories and three staff categories.

 If I have been unsuccessful in a previous Oorala Award nomination, can I re-submit my nomination the next year.